 Teams and Bankruptcy

-We study the impact of corporate bankruptcies on teams and inventor productivity in the United States.
-We show that bankruptcy reduces team stability.
-After a bankruptcy, team inventors produce fewer and less impactful patents, and they are more likely to cease patenting.
+We study how the human capital embedded in teams is reallocated in corporate bankruptcies using data on US inventors.
+We find that bankruptcies reduce team stability.
+After a bankruptcy, team-dependent inventors produce fewer and less impactful patents.
 This points to the loss of team-specific human capital as a cost of resource reallocation through bankruptcy.
-Our findings also suggest that the labor market values teams and their stability.
-Past collaboration increases the probability of inventors jointly moving to a new firm after bankruptcy, and the productivity of inventors that relocate together with their team increases.
+However, this cost is limited by the ability of the labor market and the market for corporate control to preserve teams.
+Inventors with past collaboration are likely to move jointly to a new firm after bankruptcy, and the productivity of team inventors that relocate together increases.

-Keywords: Teams, Teamwork, Team-specific human capital, Bankruptcy, Labor productivity, Creative destruction, Innovation
+Keywords: Teams, Teamwork, Team-specific human capital, Bankruptcy, Labor productivity, Innovation

 JEL Classification: J24, J63, G33, O31, O32